wpxqw/mwqt/docs/README.md

 Hide price and set text to show as price for all products except External products in Shop, Cart, Single Product, Taxonomy (product-cat, product-tag) pages, Minicart, WC Widgets, Storefront theme's Minicart link and (sub)total in Cart and Minicart.

 ##### Hide Price
 Enabling it will hide price and (sub)total.
+If [Revoke Checkout Access](#revoke-checkout-access) is disabled, no hidden priced product will appear on checkout page - it will be removed from cart when user opens the checkout page.

 ##### Show As Price
 If Hide Price is enabled, this text will be shown as price.
 Leave it blank (not recommended) to only hide price and (sub)total.